kevinvu0606/kevinvu0606/README.md

 ### Hi there, I'm Kevin!👋

-## I'm a Husband, Teacher , Developer, and Pharmacist!!
+## I'm a Software Engineer, Pharmacist and loving husband

+- 🔭 I'm currently working as a Graduate Software Engineer at Tyro Health/Medipass
-- 🔭 I'm currently completing my Software Engineering Immersive course from General Assembly!
+- I have completed my General Assembly Software Engineering Immersive Bootcamp
 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Build an app with Django
+- 🥅 2022 Goals: Build an app with Django
 - ⚡ Fun fact: I love playing video games and am trying to learn woodworking

 [Website]: To be updated soon!
 <br />

 <br />